-The tent includes linens, bedding, and towels free of charge.
-There is a small camp kitchen inside of the tent, which comes with dishes, cutlery, and cookware.
+The tent includes linens, bedding, and towels.
+There is a small camp kitchen inside of the tent, which comes with dishes, cutlery, a cast iron pan and grilling utensils.
+Guests can cook over the open fire on their private fire pit.
+The fire pit has a grill top perfect for grilling BBQ type foods.
 There is a cooler for beverages and perishables, and ice is available on the property.
-Shared bathroom facilities are located just steps away from the tents.
+Shared bathroom facilities are located a short walk away from the tents.

 - Fire pit

 The host's favorite part of the lodge is The Red Dog Saloon, Colorado's Smallest Bar, where guests can have a cold beer or Bloody Mary and mingle with other guests.
 This tiny bar packs a big punch, and guests would be surprised how much fun they can have in a 100-square-foot bar with four bar stools!
 Brand new for this summer is a playground, located within walking distance of Tipi Village, Miners Camp, and the Lodge, where children can have a safe place to play.

 Location + Surroundings

 - National Park